lowRISC/qemu/docs/opentitan/otcfg.md

 ⚠️ Beware **not** to store such a configuration file into a public repository if it contains production data!

+## Default configuration files

+Default configuration files with can be found in the `docs/config/opentitan` directory.
+Be sure to select the file whose filename matches the OpenTitan machine.

 ## Syntax